"Risk assessment in commercial leasing is hard in the pandemic era. Human mobility insights help make it easier."

 Today, we’ll take a peek into how human mobility data can help manage the risk out of commercial leasing projects.
 For our purposes, we will focus on four risk categories: Economic Risk, Property Value Risk, Tenant Risk and Leasing Risk.

 In each category, we will assess risk based on human mobility traffic patterns up to September 2020 as compared to a year previous in order to quantify their relationship to commercial leasing trends in the pandemic era.
 To build our use case, let’s focus on Houston as our target city.

 Examining state, city and neighborhood data

 Taking a look at insights from our Emerging Areas and Migration Patterns tool, it’s easy to identify high-level human mobility patterns in the area around Houston’s Central Business District.
 As of September 28, 2020, Total traffic from all categories of people is down 50 to 70% compared to the same time in 2019.

 This lags well behind the overall city trend, where Total traffic recovery now averages within about 30% of 2019 levels across the 744 neighborhoods we examined.

-That is a significant gap; certainly weak compared to some other business districts, as we discussed in the August 2020 Neighborhood Resilience Report.
+That is a significant gap; certainly weak compared to some other business districts.

 By zooming-in on the Central Business District, we can click to select the neighborhood known to the US Census Bureau as Block Group 3, Census Tract 1000, Harris County, Texas.
 This area, bordered on all sides by freeways, is home to the JP Morgan Chase Tower, Wells Fargo Plaza, the George R. Brown Convention Center and many other commercial buildings with ground-level retailers and restaurants on-site and nearby.